zenlogin/suspicious-login-detection-email-template/README.md

 These are free to use (MIT licensed).
 We just ask (naturally) that you don't use the deep-linked assets (the icons).
 The reason is, we may change the host / URL in the future, and this would break your emails.

 # Email Preview
-Below you can see a previous of what this email looks like
+Below you can see a previous of what this email looks like:
 <img src="https://github.com/zenlogin/suspicious-login-detection-email-template/assets/612938/a0708f4f-d630-4d20-b180-8995dbb70d4e" width="400" />

 # About Zenlogin